The Rebellion

 2/3

 Let’s be honest.
 The world of food is noisier, faster, and more confusing than ever.
 Most of what’s marketed to young people is churned out in factories with ingredients that you need a degree in chemistry to understand.
 And the uncomfortable truth?
-66% of teenagers now eat more ultra-processed products than real food.
+Teenagers now eat at least two-thirds of their daily calories from ultra-processed products than real food.

 More young people are now obese, diagnosed with Type II Diabetes and suffer mental health crises than ever before.
 And what we eat, shapes more than our weight.
 It affects energy, focus, mood and how well students attain in school.
 And there’s plenty of clinical evidence to support this.

-We’re the rebel team from UK charity Public Health Collaboration, a charity dedicated to improving public health and saving the NHS money through lifestyle changes.
+We’re the rebel team from UK charity Public Health Collaboration (1171887 / SC052248), which is dedicated to improving public health and saving the NHS money through lifestyle changes.

 The Real Food Rebellion programme was developed with secondary school leaders, NHS doctors, dietitians and scientists working at the frontline of nutritional and metabolic health – people who see, every day, what the modern food system actually does to young people.
 And real life tested with over 700 students.